FStarLang/fstar-vscode-assistant/README.md

 The main feature offered by this extension is to incrementally check the contents of an F* document.

+There are three forms of checking:

+  * Light checking: Where F* checks the basic well-formedness of a program, but without proving that it is fully type correct.
+This form of checking is sufficient to detect basic typing errors, e.g., treating an integer as a string.
+Note, light checking corresponds to checking a definition with `--admit_smt_queries true`.

+  * Fly checking: Where F* implicitly light-checks the document every time the document changes.

+  * Full checking: Where F* typechecks a program and proves it correct.

+This extension launches two F* processes for each document: One for fly-checking and another for explicit user-triggered checking requests.

-For each line of the document, F* indicates the checking status with an icon in the gutter on the left of the editor pane.
+For each line of the document for which the user explicitly requested checking F* indicates the checking status with an icon in the gutter on the left of the editor pane.

 There are three kinds of gutter icons: